absmach/supermq/cli/README.md

 <client_id2>,<channel_id2>
 ```

-in which the first column is thing IDs and the second column is channel IDs.
-A connection will be created for each thing to each channel.
+in which the first column is client IDs and the second column is channel IDs.
+A connection will be created for each client to each channel.
 This example would result in 4 connections being created.

 A comparable JSON file would be